Update: Our COVID-19 response - Critical work continues

-Preparing for a planned interruption
+Preparing for a future interruption

 - Unplug or switch off appliances at the wall including garage doors and alarms - if you're at home, leave a light on to tell you when the power is back on.